 Mid-side compression: Mid-side compression is great for more precise or subtle compression needs since a typical compressor will affect the entire stereo image of a track.
 In contrast, mid-side compression gives you more control over the Mid or perceived "mono" signal of a track.
 This type of compression is primarily used for a specific creative effect and should be used carefully- You can easily run into phasing issues by using this tool if you don't take the appropriate amount of time to understand it.

-Parallel Compression: This technique is also referred to as "New York" compression and is when an engineer blends an unprocessed or lightly compressed version of a track with a highly processed version of the track.
+Parallel Compression: Parallel compression is also referred to as "New York" compression and is when an engineer blends an unprocessed or lightly compressed version of a track with a highly processed version of the track.
 Doing so can create a unique balance in which there's still the energy of the original track, but the polished dynamic consistency from the processed signal.

 Sidechain Compression: Sidechain compression takes two signals and compresses one in response to another.
 This type of compression can be particularly useful with areas like the low mids of the frequency spectrum.
 These areas become muddy fast, and sidechain compression can help clean up the low end by making room for each part.
 For example, a bass may be sidechained to kick drum so that the bass is compressed every time the kick comes in.
 This makes it easier for each part to play simultaneously without overpowering the other.